Androgyny: Bem Sex-Role Inventory

 The Bem Sex-Role Inventory (BSRI) was constructed by the early leading proponent of androgyny, Sandra Bem (1977).
 The BSRI is one of the most widely used gender measures.
 Based on an individual's responses to the items in the BSRI, they are classified as having one of four gender role orientations: masculine, feminine, androgynous, or undifferentiated.
 Bem understood that both masculine and feminine characteristics could be expressed by anyone and it would determine those gender role orientations.

 An androgynous person is an individual who has a high degree of both feminine (expressive) and masculine (instrumental) traits.
 A feminine individual is ranked high on feminine (expressive) traits and ranked low on masculine (instrumental) traits.
 A masculine individual is ranked high on instrumental traits and ranked low on expressive traits.
 An undifferentiated person is low on both feminine and masculine traits.

 According to Sandra Bem, androgynous individuals are more flexible and more mentally healthy than either masculine or feminine individuals; undifferentiated individuals are less competent.
 More recent research has debunked this idea, at least to some extent, and Bem herself has found weaknesses in her original pioneering work.
 She preferred to work with gender schema theory.

 One study found that masculine and androgynous individuals had higher expectations for being able to control the outcomes of their academic efforts than feminine or undifferentiated individuals.

+Facial impressions

+In 2021, Neil Hester, Eric Hehman, and Benedict C. Jones tested feminine-masculine facial perceptions as a single bipolar dimension A single bipolar dimension within gender impression would mean that if one has more feminine facial features, they will be perceived as less masculine, and vice versa.
+They found that these measures of facial impressions were oversimplified, and that perceived femininity and masculinity contribute to a variety of social judgements - individuals' faces can have high femininity and masculinity, in which some features were successfully used to predict impressions of trust, dominance, threat, and attractiveness.

+21st Century Neo-Androgyny

+The 21st Century Neo-Androgyny model was developed in 2022 by Bobbi M. Woodhill and Curtis A. Samuels.
+The model detailed a novel, de-gendered theory of androgyny within psychology and offered it as a replacement for flawed or outdated theories and models.
+Woodhill and Samuels used the factors of social efficacy, creativity, capability, eminence, and determination to detach emotional traits from gender, and state that these five factors can be used in the expression of traits, goals, interests, occupational skills, and hobbies.
+The literature from Woodhill and Samuels also mentioned the Bem Sex Role Theory, and stated that even though the 1970 theory built a robust theoretical foundation for the study of gender and androgyny, it lacked significant cultural nuance and flexibility, and is now outdated.